Imperial College AHSC Mentoring for Research Programme

 Mentoring is a widely used development tool that has proved to have a beneficial impact on effectiveness, confidence and career advancement.
 At the heart of mentoring for research, is a relationship based on trust and mutual regard where one colleague uses their expertise and knowledge to support the development of another colleague.

 Most mentoring occurs between senior and more junior colleagues although peer mentoring, where there is little or no difference in seniority, is also possible.
 Through one-to-one confidential conversations, the research mentee is encouraged and challenged to achieve their potential and aspirations.
 Such conversations can be useful at all stages of a career.

-The scheme is open to all Allied Health Professionals, Nurses, Midwives, Pharmacists and Clinical Scientists working in Imperial College London, the Imperial College Healthcare Trust, the Royal Marsden NHS Foundation Trust and the Royal Brompton and Harefield NHS Foundation Trust.
+The scheme is open to all NMAHPPs working in Imperial College London, the Imperial College Healthcare Trust, the Royal Marsden NHS Foundation Trust, the Institute of Cancer Research, Chelsea & Westminster Hospital NHS Foundation Trust and the Royal Brompton and Harefield Hospitals.